-Instead of toys and treats, you can fill the young minds with a love for reading.
-You can do this in two ways depending on your budget.
-If you have dollars to spare then gift all the attendees with a great children’s book to start their bookshelf collection.
+Instead of toys and treats, you can fill the young minds with love for reading.
+You can do this in two ways, depending on your budget.
+If you have dollars to spare, then gift all the attendees with a great children’s book to start their bookshelf collection.

 Who knows?
-This might be the start of a book club.
+It might be the start of a book club.

 - DIY- The Guest Edition

 You may not have a flair for art, but the kids’ sure do!

 You can use this love for colors and crayons to your best advantage when planning a birthday party.
 Do this by arranging a little crafts station at your party.
 Not only will this keep those notorious hands busy, but they will also be able to take their creations home.